ricardoom/dominotrono/content/portfolio/curriculex.md

       loading="lazy"
       data-src="https://res.cloudinary.com/toupeeproofbullets/image/upload/q_auto,f_auto,w_auto/v1686086098/curriculex/analytics/student.webp"
-      alt="an image of a student's assignment progress" figcaption="An individual drill down to an individual's scores in general and where they are with respect to their assignments." class="details-grid__twoByTwo image-block__right"
+      alt="an image of a student's assignment progress" figcaption="An individual drill down to an individual's scores in general and where they are concerning their assignments." class="details-grid__twoByTwo image-block__right"
     >}}
 {{< /section_wrapper >}}